Brxnni/colorspotter/README.md

 ## Lines

-1. Find right contrast value such that enough lines are found for the following steps to make sense
+* Find right contrast value such that multiple 1mm lines are found
-    - Things that dont work: Harris Corner Detection
+  * Things that dont work: Harris Corner Detection
+  * Found one: HoughLines P works well enough
-2. Assign a thickness and angle every line
+* ~~Assign a thickness and angle to every line~~
-3. Split lines into "thick" and "thin" ones
+* ~~Split lines into "thick" and "thin" ones~~
-4. Try to find thick lines that are parallel (i.e. have a similar angle)
+* Try to find lines that are parallel (i.e. have a similar angle)

 ## Circle